Saab 90

 The Saab 90 is a family car produced by Saab from September 1984 to 1987.
-It was manufactured at a facility in Uusikaupunki (Nystad), Finland, at that time owned by a joint venture with Finnish Valmet called Saab-Valmet.
+It was manufactured at a facility in Uusikaupunki, Finland, at that time owned by a joint venture with Finnish Valmet called Saab-Valmet.
 The 90 was a continuation of the Saab 99, and it was basically a Saab 99 from the B-pillar forward with the rear of a Saab 900 sedan.
 The 90, while easier to build than the 99, was still considerably more labour-intensive than the more modern 900.